KevIron/KevIron/README.md

 - 👋 Hi, I’m @KevIron
 - 👀 I’m interested in computers and programming.
-- 🌱 I’m currently learning about game development on unreal engine using C++.
+- 🌱 I’m currently learning about game development in unreal engine using C++.
 - 💞️ I’m looking to collaborate on some games projects.
      If you want J can help you witch your game projects totally for free, to get some new programming experience.
 - 📫 How to reach me ...